scordio/junit-converters/README.md

 ### Compatibility

-JUnit Converters is based on JUnit Jupiter 5 and requires Java 8 or higher.
+JUnit Converters is based on JUnit Framework 5 and requires Java 8 or higher.

 ### Maven